nebari-dev/nebari-docs/docs/docs/how-tos/login-thru-keycloak-howto.md

 # How to authenticate using Keycloak and launch your server

-This guide provides a basic overview of how to login to your Nebari instance and launch a JupyterLab pod from the perspective of regular user.
+This guide provides a basic overview of how to log in to your Nebari instance and launch a JupyterLab pod from the perspective of regular user.

 ## 1. Connect to your Nebari cluster

 Navigate to the cluster homepage, for instance [`https://demo.nebari.dev`](https://demo.nebari.dev).

-Once on the site, you will be prompted to login, similar to the login page shown in the image below.
+Once on the site, you will be prompted to log in, similar to the login page shown in the image below.

 ![Nebari login screen](/img/how-tos/nebari_login_screen.png)

 Nebari uses [Keycloak](https://www.keycloak.org/), an open-source identity and access management tool.
 Keycloak is a centralized location for administrators to add new users, create user groups and update roles.
-For more information, see the [How to Configure Keycloak](/docs/how-tos/configure-keycloak-howto.md) docs.
+For more information, see the [How to Configure Keycloak][nebari-keycloak] docs.

 :::warning
 Nebari **does not** create a "regular" user for you during deployment, it only creates the `root` Keycloak admin user.
 The following steps assume that your Nebari administrator has already created a Keycloak user in the Keycloak admin console for you.
-If not, follow the steps in [Adding new users to Keycloak](/docs/how-tos/configuring-keycloak#adding-a-nebari-user) to create a Keycloak user.
+If not, follow the steps in [Adding new users to Keycloak][nebari-keycloak-add-user] to create a Keycloak user.
 :::

 ## 2. Authenticate with your provider

 At this stage, it is a little challenging to provide thorough instructions because the particulars will depend on your [identity provider](https://www.keycloak.org/docs/latest/server_admin/#_identity_broker) / authentication provider ([LDAP](https://pt.wikipedia.org/wiki/LDAP), [OAuth 2.0](https://oauth.net/2/), passwordless authentication, password-based authentication and many others).

-For more information on how to configure Keycloak, and add new users, review the [How to configure Keycloak](/docs/how-tos/configuring-keycloak) sections of the docs.
+For more information on how to configure Keycloak, and add new users, review the [How to configure Keycloak][nebari-keycloak] sections of the docs.

 In this example, Auth0 is acting as our identity provider.
 To continue the login process, the user selects the `Auth0` button and logs into through Auth0.